• Skip to primary navigation

 • Income – Bank interest – This one is usually not used often.
 If it applies to your situation, feel free to add it.

-• A Income – Distribution – This tab is usually for people who get S.S. or other pension distributions.
+• An Income – Distribution – This tab is usually for people who get S.S. or other pension distributions.

-• A Income – Rental Property income and expenses – If you have rental property, you can split this one into two sections.
-One section for income, and the second part for the costs for that particular property.
-If you have several properties, create two sections for each property and add another accordion folder.
-Accordion folders only have a maximum of 13 tabs.
+• An Income – Rental Property income and expenses – If you have rental property, you can split this one into two sections.
+One section is for income, and the second is for the property's costs.
+If you have several properties, create two sections for each property and add another accordion folder (Affiliate Link).
+Accordion folders only have a maximum of 13 tabs (Affiliate Link).

-Deduction – Charitable deduction – cash and donated items – While I know this may all change this year if you still want to track your deductions, add a section for donation.
+Deduction – Charitable deduction – cash and donated items – While I know this may all change this year if you still want to track your deductions, add a section for donations.

-A Deduction – Medical Deduction – if you have lots of medical payouts, create a section to track them as well.
+A Deduction – Medical Deduction – if you have any medical payouts, create a section to track them.

 Deduction – Contribution to a 529 plan for the education fund.
-In PA, we can deduct some of our 529 contributions, so I added this section to our accordion folder.
+We can deduct some of our 529 contributions in PA, so I added this section to our accordion folder (Affiliate Link).

-Deduction – Real estate taxes paid/ Mortgage interest paid/ Refinanced taxes paid – This section can be combined it’s not necessary to keep them separated.
+Deduction – Real estate taxes paid/ Mortgage interest paid/ Refinanced taxes paid – This section can be combined.
+It’s not necessary to separate them.

 How to Make a Tax Paperwork Accordion Folder - square image